akirasoft1/perform-2024-hot-days/Business Analytics/content/01_hands-on 01/index.md

 1. Click on "Business Analytics" menu group
 1. Click on "Metric extraction"
 1. Click on "Add business event metric"
-1. For "Key", type "bizevents.easytrade.trading_volume"
+1. For "Key", copy and paste "bizevents.easytrade.trading_volume"
-1. For "Matcher (DQL)", type `event.type=="asset-purchase"`
+1. For "Matcher (DQL)", copy and paste `event.type=="asset-purchase"`
 1. For "Measure", select "Attribute value"
-1. For "Attribute", type "trading_volume"
+1. For "Attribute", copy and paste "trading_volume"

 ### Queries